GreptimeTeam/docs/docs/developer-guide/tests/sqlness-test.md

 cargo sqlness your_test
 ```

 If you specify a second argument, only test cases containing the specified string in their names will be executed.
+Sqlness also supports filtering based on environment.
+The filter is accepted as a regex string and the case name will be examined in the format of `env:case`.